You're out here for our final news roundup and information overload.

 We are so excited to have you.

-Now I want to ask you a question.
+Now, I want to ask you a question.

-I heard that Texas was giving a plot of land um over to set up camps to set up mass deportations.
+I heard that Texas was giving a plot of land over to set up camps to set up mass deportations.

 Is there any truth to that?

-Yes, there is, and uh we're trying to decide now the best use of that land.
+And we're trying to decide now the best use of that land.

-Could be a stage of guarantee for removals, could be a stairs are for uh detention.
+Could be a stage guarantee for detention.

 Not sure yet.

-You know, I thought it was interesting we saw fifty-seven percent of Americans want to deport illegal immigrants.
+We saw 57% of Americans want to deport illegal immigrants.

 Well, President Trump's made that clear.

-Then we're gonna look at the fugitives.
+Then we're going to look at the fugitives.

-A federal judges ordered them removed.
+A federal judge's order been removed.

 We have to remove them.